 7. You look too far into the future

-The further into the future you forecast the less realistic your predictions will be.
+The further into the future you forecast, the less accurate your predictions will be.
 This is largely because it’s impossible to predict what impact economic changes will have on your business when you can’t know what’s coming.

 8. You never compare your estimations with the reality

-One of the easiest ways to spot why your cash flow never meets your expectations is to compare your past forecast alongside the reality.
-This direct comparison you can highlight where your forecasting is going wrong and help you improve in your forecasts going forward.
+One of the easiest ways to spot why your cash flow never meets your expectations is to compare your past forecasts alongside what actually happened.
+This direct comparison can identify where your forecasting is going wrong and help you to improve your forecasts going forward.

 9. You don’t take the steps to make improvements